 We use water in a totally different way.

-Older, Faster and Stronger Older is not usually associated with being faster or stronger.
-But maybe it could if one believed it to be?
-Take Usain Bolt, the greatest sprinter of all time, who at 30 years old became the only person to ever win three Olympic 100m gold medals.
+Older is not usually associated with being faster or stronger.
+But maybe it could if we believed it?
+Take Usain Bolt, the greatest sprinter of all time, who, at 30 years old, became the only person to ever win three Olympic 100m gold medals.
 Or 42-year-old Satchel Paige, the oldest major league rookie, and some […]read more

-The Best Fat Burning Workout One of the most commonly asked questions to aquatic fitness professionals is, “what is the best fat burning workout?”
+One of the most commonly asked questions to aquatic fitness professionals is, “what is the best fat burning workout?”
 Although there is no “best way”, the bottom line is the more calories that are burned, the greater the potential for fat loss.
 There are many ways to design a weight loss workout.
 For example: (1) Exercises performed […]read more

 Water Aerobics for Weight Loss Muscle of the Month: The Heart You might be thinking the heart is an organ not a muscle!
 An organ is defined as “a part of an organism that is typically self-contained and has a specific vital function.”
 A muscle is defined as “a bundle of fibrous tissues in a human […]read more

 By Laurie Denomme, BS, & Lori Sherlock, EdD Benefits of High Intensity Interval Training From Tabata to Timmons, everyone has their own take on how to deliver high intensity interval workouts.
 There is a simple explanation as to why so many programs involve HIIT…it works!
 On land, this type of training is reserved for advanced exercisers.
 However, in water, the ability to go beyond limits thought possible is realistic, […]read more